0xbok/ecdsa-vuln-poc/README.md

 From the article:
 > It allows anyone to modify the signature in a specific way without access to the private key and yet the signature remains perfectly valid!

-Go to `Counter.t.sol` to see how you can change the signature for Ethereum's Secp256k1 curve.
+Go to `SignVerifierTest.t.sol` to see how you can change the signature for Ethereum's Secp256k1 curve.
 Once someone signs a message and produces a signature, just using the signature, you can create another signature that is perfectly valid (that is `ecrecover` will tell you the original signer signed it).

 ## Steps to run